 04 – Netscape Communications – one of the big early names of the Internet revolution – is founded.

-07 – Civil War erupts in Rwanda, Central Africa, between the Patriotic Front rebel group and government soldiers, helped by Hutu civilians.
+07 – Civil War erupts in Rwanda, Central Africa, between the Tutsi Rwanda Patriotic Front (RPF) rebel group and government soldiers, helped by Hutu civilians.
 At least 800,000 – primarily Tutsis and moderate Hutus – will die in the following months fighting, many of them hacked to death with machetes.

 15 – Global commerce forum the World Trade Organisation is established.